Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/form.md

 ### Avoid tight details in designs

 Imagine you have a face drawn with small, tightly packed details, each only a couple pixels large.
-Now try turning the face slightly to the side and tilting it up or down.
-It's a puzzle how to fit all the details into this new orientation.
+Now try turning the face slightly to the side and tilting it up or down, and notice how it's difficult to fit all the details into this new orientation.

-Pixel art should usually [avoid tight details](simplification.md) anyway, and large clear shapes will also be easier to work with in 3d form.
+Pixel art should usually [avoid tight details](simplification.md).
+Large clear shapes are easier to work with in 3d form.

 ::: sources